Runador/JavaScript/README.md

 # JavaScript
-This repo contains JS Front-End projects from SoftUni
+This repository contains JS Front-End projects from SoftUni